keanswon/momentum-trading/README.md

 ## What I Added

 The original strategy is from algovibes on YouTube.
-It's pretty simple: take the biggest gainers in the S&P 500 over the past year and holding them for one month.
+It's pretty simple: take the biggest gainers in the S&P 500 over the past year and hold them for one month.

 I modified this strategy because I'm impatient.
 I do not want to wait an entire month, so I decided to change it to holding over just one week.
 Another benefit of holding for one week is that the stock is less subject to after-hours fluctuation because we do